United States Conference of Mayors: Controversies

 The organization has had some controversies.
 In Newark, New Jersey, one of its non-partisan presidential straw polls was determined to be contrary to a New Jersey Supreme Court ruling because the court had determined that it was improper for any municipality to test public opinion on an area outside of its jurisdiction.

-In 2002, protests by about 3000 people against corporate financing of the U.S. Conference of Mayors was met by arrests and the barricading of much of downtown Madison, Wisconsin, by then Mayor Sue Bauman.
+In 2002, protests by about 3,000 people against corporate financing of the U.S. Conference of Mayors were met by arrests and the barricading of much of downtown Madison, Wisconsin, by then mayor Sue Bauman.

 Also, at the 2004 Democratic National Convention, striking Boston Police Department officers decided to picket a Conference of Mayors meeting.
 2004 Democratic presidential nominee John Kerry, who was the invited speaker, decided to honor the picket line.